esp-rs/espflash/cargo-espflash/README.md

   -V, --version  Print version information
 ```

+> **Note**
+>
+> #### Permissions on Linux
+>  In Linux, when using any of the commands that requires using a serial port, the current user may not have access to serial ports and a “Permission Denied” or “Port doesn’t exist” errors may appear.
+On most Linux distributions, the solution is to add the user to the `dialout` group (check e.g. `ls -l /dev/ttyUSB0` to find the group) with a command like `sudo usermod -a -G dialout $USER`.
+You can call `su - $USER` to enable read and write permissions for the serial port without having to log out and back in again.
+Check your Linux distribution’s documentation for more information.

 ## Bootloader and Partition Table

 `cargo-espflash` is able to detect if the package being built and flashed depends on [esp-idf-sys]; if it does, then the bootloader and partition table built by the `esp-idf-sys` build script will be used, otherwise the bundled bootloader and partition tables will be used instead.